jackjazb/lembas/backend/README.md

 # lembas-backend

 Provides the API for the lembas recipe service.

-## Development

 This project uses `cargo`.
 Use `cargo r` to run the server binary.

+## Running with Docker

+For development, a Postgres instance and admin UI is provided by the default profile:

+- `docker compose up -d`.

+The API service itself is available on the `prod` profile:

+- `docker compose --profile prod up -d --build`

 ## Endpoints

 Examples for each endpoint are available in [./bruno](./bruno/), and can be read using the Bruno API client.
+Dates are in ISO format, i.e. `YYYY-MM-DD`.

 |Endpoint|Actions
 |-|-